“And as you wish that others would do to you, do so to them.”

 Luke 6:31-32, MSG

-Sometimes I hit the switch, and shut it down.
+Sometimes it seems, I hit the switch, and shut it all down.
 Essentially, I get wrapped up with one of my favorite sins and soon I turn off my faith, unplugging myself from the wall.
 I have a desire to escape from what I see as restrictions that I believe faith brings me.
 I want to have fun–I don’t want to pray, or read the Bible.

-Actually I can do this so subtly.
+Actually I can do this subtly.
 I just raise the volume of my sinful desires, and try to drown out that still small voice.
 I can maintain a holy life for my Christian friends, while I enjoy the pleasures of my favorite sins.
 Sins or holiness, I want to go for both– but the reality is I just get one.

 There is still a voice that is speaking profoundly.
 “And as you wish that others would do to you, do so to them.”
 Our particular concepts of Christianity so rarely include this–“the golden rule.”
 In my own mind, I diminish this as a little bit antiquated.
 I will rarely feel its pinch or pull.
 It is never a topic of serious thought or meditation.
-It has become what I call–“an optional truth.”
+It seems that it has become what I call–“an optional truth.”
 It is very much real, but it is not connected to me in my daily walk.

 Treating others, the very way you want to be treated—do this!
 Love other people outrageously and deeply; because you like it when they do this to you.
 There is reciprocal action here, a sort of spiritual circle of kindness.
 Our vernacular says, “What goes around, comes around.”
 And it certainly has a ring of truth in it.